Hands-on prototyping – Interactive Plant Care System

 The outer layer includes providers and institutions.
 These can be stores like IKEA or OBI, which are related to home products, or suppliers of electronic components such as Arduino and ESP32.
 Florists are also relevant, as well as museums, if the product is used in installations or educational workshops.
 Shops that sell lighting products are important too, since the device can function both as a practical tool and as a decorative object.

-Concept and Low-Fi Prototyping – Plant Care Design Product
+Concept and Low-Fi Prototyping for an Interactive Plant Care System

 Introduction